 Explore New Orleans historic cocktail culture in a completely immersive experience.

-The Sazerac House, a new interactive cocktail museum, is set to open its doors on Oct.
+The Sazerac House, a new interactive cocktail museum, opened its doors on Oct.
 2. The new destination inside a 48,000 square-foot, multi-level building sits on the corner of Canal and Magazine Streets.

 The Sazerac House features multiple floors of exhibits, a retail gift shop, an event space and the company’s corporate offices.
 Visitors can explore high-tech exhibits dedicated to every aspect of New Orleans historic cocktail culture in a completely immersive experience.